 It was in the late nineteenth century that medicine turned its attention to irrational fears.
 The German physician Carl Westphal (1833-1890) made the initial diagnosis of a phobia, agoraphobia, the fear of open spaces, in 1871.
 He studied the behaviour of three otherwise sane and rational men who were terrified of crossing an open city space.
-Following this diagnosis, the notion that individuals could be overtaken by various form of inexplicable fear was quickly taken up by medical practitioners around the world.
+Following this diagnosis, the notion that individuals could be overtaken by various forms of inexplicable fear was quickly taken up by medical practitioners around the world.

 The American psychologist Granville Stanley Hall (1846-1924) soon identified 138 different forms of pathological fear.
 Not only did these include recognised phobia, such as agoraphobia and claustrophobia, but also some fears that were particular to the Victorian era: amakophobia (fear of carriages), pteronophobia (fear of feathers) and hypegiaphobia (fear of responsibility).